axelboc/website-rmittkd/src/pages/dojang.md

   - bio: >-
       Master Lai, 7th degree, has been training for over 30 years.
 In 2013, he received the RMIT <em>Outstanding Service</em> Award for his 20 years of service to the club.
-Master Lai was also a coach for the Australian Team at the 2010 ITF World Championships.
+Master Lai was the head of the 2019 CHITF World Champs organising committee.
     degree: 7
     name: Jason Lai
     photo: /uploads/dec2018-rmit-instructors-9.jpg
   - bio: >-
       Mr Chung has been training at RMIT since 2007 and received his 4th degree Black Belt in June 2018.
 He is the head instructor of RMIT Bundoora.
-He is representing Australia at the 2019 CHITF World Championships in Melbourne, Victoria.
+He has represented Australia at the 2019 CHITF World Championships in Melbourne, Victoria.
     degree: 4
     name: Marc Chung
     photo: /uploads/dec2018-rmit-instructors-3.jpg
+  - bio: >-
+      Ms Tran joined RMIT in 2012.
+She has participated in many competitions including National Championships in Perth, Australia and Canada, and was a silver medallist at the 2019 CHITF World Championships.
+    degree: 3
+    name: Mi Tran
+    photo: /uploads/dec2018-rmit-instructors-22.jpg
+  - bio: >-
+      Ms Sitsabasan started Taekwon-Do at an early age in Malaysia and has passionately continued her training in Melbourne.
+She was one of the leading organisers of the 2019 CHITF World Championships that took place at the RMIT Sports Centre in Bundoora.
+    degree: 2
+    name: Shivarnee Sitsabasan
+    photo: /uploads/dec2018-rmit-instructors-31.jpg
+  - bio: >-
+      Ms Comperatore is the current President of RMIT ITF Taekwon-Do club.
+She has competed in multi-martial art tournaments including the National All Styles Martial Art Tournament.
+She was one of the leading organisers of the 2019 CHITF World Championships.
+    degree: 2
+    name: Nazarena Comperatore
+    photo: /uploads/dec2018-rmit-instructors-27.jpg
 clubsIntro: >-
   Our club is part of the Lai Taekwon-Do group, which gives us the opportunity to participate in multiple local and national tournaments each year.